 “Relationship affects life and performance, period… Your best and worse seasons were also about who was in that season with you.
 Either for good or bad.
 It was not just about you.
 It was about the others who were playing a big part in who you were becoming and how you were doing… your own performance is either improved or diminished by the other people in your scenario.
 They hold power… how well you do in life and in business depends not only on what you do and how you do it, your skills and competencies, but also on who is doing it with you… The right kinds of relationships wire us for resilience and success.” – Dr Henry Cloud, The Power of the Other

 Jim Rohn famously said that you are the average of the five people you spend the most time with.
-These people will dictate how much money you earn, your health, your diet, your conduct – how you live, and what you believe.
+These people will dictate how much money you earn, how much you exercise, your diet, your conduct – how you live, and what you believe.
 These people have an amazing impact on your life.
 Don’t get it wrong.

 I recently caught up with an out of town friend.
 It was good to see her.
-However, save for a few messages, we hadn’t talked for about 11 months, despite both of us having rough years.
+However, save for a few messages, we hadn’t talked for about 11 months, despite both of us having had a rough times.

 We met for lunch during a working day.
-Since we hadn’t caught up for so long, our whole time consisted of updating each other on the events of the last year.
+Since we hadn’t caught up for so long, the whole time consisted of updating each other on the events of the last year.
 Technically, we had “caught up”, but we’d had no time to enjoy each other’s company.
-(Plus, re-counting the trauma of the last 12 months wasn’t fun for either of us).
+Plus, re-counting the trauma of the last 12 months wasn’t fun for either of us.